rahulbarhate/rahulbarhate.github.io/coCurricular.md

 # Judge

-I was invited to adjudicate the 'Hack@CCoEW', an Artificial Intelligence Hackathon hosted by MKSS Cummins College of Engineering for Women, Pune in collboration with IBM.
+I was invited to adjudicate the 'Hack@CCoEW,' an Artificial Intelligence Hackathon hosted by MKSS Cummins College of Engineering for Women, Pune, in collaboration with IBM.

-Honored to share the stage with distinguished IBM employees and faculty member of Cummins College of Engineering.
+Honored to share the stage with distinguished IBM employees and faculty members of Cummins College of Engineering.

-As an evaluator, I was responsible for judging the student's solution on the following criterias:
+As an evaluator, I was responsible for judging the student's solution according to the following criteria:

 ## Idea and Solution Approach

 **Requirement Understanding**

- - How well does one understand AI driven chatbot in terms of requirements, stakeholders, capability, device compatbility, etc.
+- How well does one understand AI-driven chatbot in terms of requirements, stakeholders, capability, device compatibility, etc.?

- - How well does one understand AI driven Personal Assistant in terms of requirements, stakeholders, capability, device compatbility, etc.
+- How well does one understand AI-driven Personal Assistant in terms of requirements, stakeholders, capability, device compatibility, etc.?

- - How well does one understand AI minute changes in terms of requirements, stakeholders, capability, device compatbility, etc.
+- How well does one understand AI minute changes in terms of requirements, stakeholders, capability, device compatibility, etc.?

- - How well does one understand AI driven Smart Identification in terms of requirements, stakeholders, capability, device compatbility, etc.
+- How well does one understand AI-driven Smart Identification in terms of requirements, stakeholders, capability, device compatibility, etc.?

 **Requirement Feasibility**

- - Understanding requirement in terms of features, components, innovation, user experience, etc.
+- Understanding requirements in terms of features, components, innovation, user experience, etc.

 **Requirement Feasibility**

- - Due dilligence to prioritize requirements to include Minimum Viable Products (MVP) without compromising on the most critical requirements.
+- Due diligence to prioritize requirements to include Minimum Viable Products (MVP) without compromising on the most critical requirements.

 ## Application and USP